dfinity/examples/motoko/phone-book/README.md

 # Simple Phonebook

-The sample project illustrates how to create a simple phonebook web application using the Motoko programming language.
+This example project illustrates how to create a simple phonebook web application using the Motoko programming language.

 ## Source code